Skip to main content

 Graph RAG

-Query knowledge graph for entity relationships
+Query a knowledge graph for entity relationships and community summaries

-• Retrieves structured knowledge from graph databases
+• Retrieves structured knowledge from a graph of entity nodes and relationship edges

 Table 16: Context Management